Compare the Best Heating & Boiler Cover Deals

 There are also some boiler cover policies that put a limit on how many hours of labour they cover in a single claim.
-You should also be aware that if the boiler is old (over 7 years) or poorly maintained, claim payouts may be limited to a few hundred pounds in the former cases, or declined entirely in the latter.
-Older boilers are often subject to inspection by a Gas Safe certified engineer.
+You should also be aware that if the boiler is over 7 years old or poorly maintained, claim payouts may be limited to a few hundred pounds or declined entirely.

 While you can find insurance for all kinds of domestic hot water, gas, solid fuel and oil boilers, you should check the policy documents to ensure the company you pick will actually repair your type of boiler.

-Most of the boiler protection policies out there have a £50 excess, this means that for any claim over £50, the policyholder pays £50 and the boiler insurer will deal with the rest.
-Claims under that excess amount will be covered by the policyholder without any help from the insurer.
+Most boiler protection policies have a £50 excess.
+This means that for any claim over £50, the policyholder pays £50 and the boiler insurer will deal with the rest.
+Claims under that excess amount must be covered by the policyholder without any help from the insurer.

 Gas Safe Register

-It is essential that anyone who services your boiler has Gas Safe Register certification to ensure that they can fix all manner of boiler ailments from combustion issues due to a badly installed flue, or valve failures.
-These are common types of malfunctions that could lead to carbon monoxide poisoning if left unchecked.
+It is essential that anyone who services your boiler is Gas Safe Registered to ensure that they can fix all manner of boiler ailments, from valve failures to combustion issues.
+These are common types of malfunctions which could lead to carbon monoxide poisoning if left unchecked.

 The Gas Safe Register has superseded the previous CORGI scheme since 2009.
-Its purpose is to ensure that every boiler and heating engineer is good at their job and strictly follows health and safety regulations.
+Its purpose is to ensure that every boiler and heating engineer completes a recognised route of training and assessment and strictly follows health and safety regulations.

 Any issues requiring gas or heating repair should always be dealt with by a certified engineer.
 Under no circumstances should you or an unqualified person attempt any repairs, even if it’s just the heater or thermostat.
 Aside from the obvious safety issues, if you have a newer boiler any unauthorised repair will void the warranty.